Female & Solo Hiking on Crete. Days 3-5: Kampos - Elafonisi - Paleochora

 When I was about to leave the village I saw a local pub/tavern on my left but as it didn’t look very inviting, I thought I would move on.
 But someone inside saw me and the owner run out and invited me in.
 I inquired about coffee and walked in.
 To be honest, I was really in need of a restroom, so I shouldn’t be too picky.

 There were three more gentlemen inside in addition to the owner.
 It was a tiny place and definitely not made for tourists.
-After I saw the toilet I was sure it wasn’t even for more picky locals.
+After I saw the toilet I was sure it wasn’t even for more picky locals (Do you remember the infamous toilet scene from Trainspotting?
+It wasn’t far off).
 But it was good enough and had toilet paper - what else should I need? :)

 I got my Greek coffee (no filter this time) and soon got also a shot of home-made honey raki.
 It was still before noon but I guess drinking hard liquor in the morning was nothing unusual to the owner.
 I don’t normally drink hard alcohol but I as I felt infection creeping in, I thought that maybe such a shot could kill all bacteria or viruses that are moving in into my throat.

 The owner, using a few basic words in English and generous hand gesticulation, tried to offer me a car trip to beautiful places in the area.
 I declined politely, emphasizing that I walk.
 I said I was walking to Moni Chrissoskalitissis and that I was all fine.
 He was pushing a bit but finally, he gave up.

 Do you enjoy my photos?
 You can download some of them